bleudev/pytecord_old_archive/README.md

 @bot.on_message("create")  # On message create
 async def on_messagec(message: Message):  # message - sended message
-    await message.reply("Hello, world!")  # Reply to a message
+    await message.reply("Hello!")  # Reply to a message

 bot.run()  # Run bot in Gateway
 ```